Oceanside station (LIRR)

-Oceanside is a station serving the Long Beach Branch of the Long Island Rail Road.
+Oceanside is a station on the Long Beach Branch of the Long Island Rail Road.
 It is located at Weidner Avenue and Lawson Boulevard in Oceanside, New York.

 History

 Oceanside station opened in 1897 as part of the New York and Long Beach Railroad, which was merged into the LIRR in 1909.
-The station was rebuilt on May 1, 1915, and again in 1959, and 2002.
-While a station house exists, it also has sheltered platforms on both sides of the tracks.
+The station was rebuilt on May 1, 1915, again in 1959 and once more in 2002.

 Station layout

 The station has two high-level side platforms, each eight cars long, and is wheelchair-accessible.
 The station house and parking lot are located east of inbound platform.
-There are four nearby parking lots, al restricted to residents of Oceanside.
+There are four nearby parking lots, all restricted to residents of Oceanside.
 Parking permits are issued by the Town of Hempstead.

+While a station house exists, it also has sheltered platforms on both sides of the tracks.